thunderbird89/esf/stories/story-knock-knock.md

 Nobody was in position to stop twelve bombers from reaching *Vanguard*.

 > "Helm, evasive pattern gamma.
-Point defense, prioritize anti-bomber protocols. *Sentinel*, this is *Vanguard*—we have bombers inbound, vector two-seven-three.
+Point defense, prioritize anti-bomber protocols. *Sentinel*, this is *Vanguard* - we have bombers inbound, vector two-seven-three.
 Recommend evasive maneuvers."

 The response from *Sentinel*'s captain came immediately.